ohapps/snobbin/README.md

 ## Tasks

-- Fix layout of activity screen on mobile
 - Fix loading while searching
 - Convert to mobile app - Capacitor
 - Convert to local first with offline support